Gary's Books For Writers

 LEARN FROM GARY'S VIDEO COURSE

 Comprehensive, breakthrough course.
 23 step-by-step units.
 For writers of novels and narrative nonfiction...available in both DVD and MP3 formats.
+(Gary references selections from BAFFLED IN BOSTON, GOOD IF IT GOES, and DAVID AND MAX.)

-100 Ways To Improve Your Writing: Proven Professional Techniques for Writing With Style and Power
+100 WAYS TO IMPROVE YOUR WRITING: Proven Professional Techniques for Writing With Style and Power

 100 WAYS TO IMPROVE YOUR WRITING is a complete course in the art of writing--simplified, of course, because Gary wrote the book.